 A Fellow of the Medieval Academy of America, Hamburger is the author of five books, including the award-winning “Nuns as Artists: The Visual Culture of a Medieval Convent” and “The Visual and the Visionary: Art and Female Spirituality in Late Medieval Germany.”

 Lawrence University, "Harvard Scholar Discusses Merits of Medieval “Art” in Lawrence University Address" (2004).
 Press Releases.
-Paper 319.
+319.